DeVaNsHoJhA/ERTNet_IPR/README.md

 -sequentially run all the cells

+###
+To run the Updated Code, you do not need any more requirements and you can run it in the same way as with the first file

 ### Optional
 -To do 10-fold training on all comparison models change the code in the corresponding cells to match the code for the 10-fold training of ERTNet model